nditech/NDIplatforms/README.md

 NDI's DemTools mass-hosting platforms (https://www.nditech.org/demtools).

 Normal usage of NDIplatforms involves simply running Drush Make with one of the supplied "lock" files.
-Lockfiles are simply mankefiles with all versions completely specified.
+Lockfiles are simply makefiles with all versions completely specified.
 Further instructions can be found in docs/USAGE.md.

 NDIplatforms uses a particular directory layout to make maintaining makefiles